jaanga/gestification/cookbook/jest-play/readme.md

 The app provides full access to your operating systems file save and file open dialog boxes
 - which are features not normally found in JavaScript as they were recentrly introduced in HTML 5.

-Based on the [Three.js](http://threejs.org) library, the app allows you to zoom, pan and and rotate the views of the replays.
+Based on the [Three.js](http://threejs.org) library, the app allows you to zoom, pan and and rotate the views of the replays
+ - so you can see them from another person's point of view.

 This app supersedes '[save-json](https://github.com/jaanga/gestification/tree/gh-pages/work-in-hand/save-json)'.